apluslms/aplus-manual/m07_admin/02_settings.rst

 - Enrolled students: this is obvious.
 - Enrollment audience: this configured in the setting above.
-- All registered users: this isa ny logged-in user
+- All registered users: this is any logged-in user
 - Public to internet: anonymous user

-.. admonition:: Bug
+.. admonition:: Bug (fixed in the Autumn 2019 release)
   :class: warning

   When set to “enrolled students”, unenrolled logged-in users may still